iris-hep/iris-hep.github.io/pages/projects/tpc.md

 the LHC accelerator taking new data!

-The HL-LHC promises a data deluge: we will need to modernize the infrastructure to sustain at least 1Tbps a second by 2027 and, likely, peeking at twice that level.
+The HL-LHC promises a data deluge: we will need to modernize the infrastructure to sustain at least 1Tbps by 2027 and, likely, peeking at twice that level.
 Historically, bulk data movement has been done with the GridFTP protocol; as the community looks to the increased data volumes of HL-LHC and GridFTP becomes increasingly